 All seminars in this series are update frequently with any changes, new or relevant court cases and CRA guidance.
 Once you purchase any module, you will have lifetime access to all updates – you are truly purchasing a module in a handbook, just in digital format.

-Refund Policy on Seminars – Canadian Tax Academy offers a 10-day, 100% money-back guarantee on all seminars.
-Please note that this is different from our Full Course 30-day money back guarantee
+Refund Policy on Seminars – Canadian Tax Academy offers a 14-day, 100% money-back guarantee on all seminars.

 This module covers tax reporting and advisory in business income landscape.
 If you are thinking of a career as a tax practitioner, business income is the area where you will be expected to wear your “accountant’s hat” when dealing with client reporting and the CRA.
 If you are going to offering tax preparation services for business income clients, you will likely be on the radar map for CRA reviews and audits as well.